IvanFernande/ROS2-The-Turtle-Terminator/README.md

 - Use of already created interfaces such as those of `turtlesim`.
 - Configuration of parameters in the nodes.
 - Creation of a launch file to run all nodes.

 *Note: Parameters and launch files are not included in this repository but are recommended areas for further exploration.*

-Parameters allow customisation of node-internal variables during execution, including in the launch file, so as research from this repository, it is recommended to investigate these definitions.

 ## Nodes